-A new pilot project to support farmers in East & Mid Devon prepare for changes to their Direct Basic Payments
+The next phase of the project to support farmers in Devon and Somerset to prepare for changes to their Direct Basic Payments.

-If you are a lowland grazing farmer in East or Mid Devon, interested in receiving free support to creative a bespoke action plan to help you navigate these changes, then please get in touch to find out more.
+If you are a farmer interested in receiving free support to creative a bespoke action plan to help you navigate these changes, then please get in touch to find out more.

-Devon County Council has been awarded Future Farming Resilience Funding by Defra to run this project.
-It will run from February to August 2020 and we would like to recruit thirty lowland grazing farms across East and Mid Devon to work with.
+Devon County Council has been awarded Future Farming Resilience Funding by Defra to run this project across Devon and Somerset.
+It will run from August 2021 to March 2022.

-The key objective of the project is to provide resilience support to farmers and land managers to help them prepare for, and adjust to, the Agricultural Transition by addressing the opportunities it presents and the impacts it could have.
+The project will provide resilience support to farmers and land managers to help them prepare for, and adjust to, the Agricultural Transition by addressing the opportunities it presents and the impacts it could have.

 Who’s eligible to take part?